-We can write reviews all day long about how wonderful we are, but the voice that really matters is yours.
+We can talk all day long about how wonderful we are, but the voice that really matters is yours.
 We strive to make you feel warm and welcome in our place.
 We try to make your Napa Valley experience the best we possibly can.
-Here are comments from several different hotel reviewing sites from folks that have stayed with us.

 If you enjoyed your stay, please write a review: